heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_homepage-heesoojang-July72023.pdf" "newtab" >}}CV{{< /staticref >}}.

 💜 Acknowledgement: My research is generously supported by the [Royster Society of Fellows](https://gradschool.unc.edu/funding/gradschool/royster/) and the [Center for Information, Technology, and Public Life (CITAP)](https://citap.unc.edu/).
 My dissertation project, in particular, is generously supported by the [William Francis Clingman Jr. Ethics Award](http://hussman.unc.edu/william-francis-clingman-jr-ethics-award) and the [Minnie S. & Eli A. Rubinstein Research Award](http://hussman.unc.edu/minnie-s-and-eli-rubinstein-research-awards).
+Most recently, I have had the honor of receiving the [Inez Kaiser Graduate Student of Color Award](https://community.aejmc.org/publicrelationsdivision/awards/kaiser-award#:~:text=The%20award%20honors%20Inez%20Kaiser,of%20each%20award%20is%20%241000).

 ### 👉 Public Scholarship